 - Elbow dysplasia (osteo chondrosis dessicans – OCD)(abnormal development of the elbow joint, including fragmented coronoid process, causing chronic arthritis and lifelong pain and discomfort – very common in this breed): score should ideally be O:O

-- Eye disease: Progressive Retinal Atrophy (PRA) (causes progressive sight loss)
+- Eye disease: Progressive Retinal Atrophy (PRA) (annual testing) (causes progressive sight loss)

-- von Willebrands disease type 1 (bleeding disease)
+- Von Willebrands Disease (vWD)type 1 Type 1 (bleeding disease)

 - Entropion (turning inward of the eyelid)

 - Factor 1 (fibrinogen) deficiency (blood/immune disease – severe in this breed)

 - Kidney disease: Familial nephropathy